 Taxes are crucial for the smooth functioning of the entire country.
-Section 139(1) specifies a particular date in each calendar year as the due date for filing returns.
-Non-compliance to this due date can compromise the government’s ability to run the country and provide necessary services to its citizens.
+Section 139 specifies a particular date in each calendar year as the due date for filing returns.
+Non-compliance to the due date can compromise the government’s ability to run the country and provide necessary services to its citizens.

 The penalty under Section 234F is primarily a way to discourage taxpayers from delaying ITR filing.
 Keep in mind that you have to bear an interest payment on your taxes in case of delays.
 This interest is an added liability, which is separate from the Section 234F fee.

 |Rs.
 2.5 lakh to Rs.
 5 lakh

 |Rs.
 5 lakh or more

-Now that you know when the ITR filing due date is, you should also understand whether you come under the scope of Section 234F.
+Now that you know when the ITR filing due date is, you should also understand whether you come under the scope of Sec 234F.
 Listed below are some individuals or groups liable to bear penalties under this particular provision –

-Thus, it is evident that Section 234F of Income Tax Act applies to all groups or individuals who are liable to file taxes at the end of the financial year.
+Thus, it is evident that Section 234F of the Income Tax Act applies to all groups or individuals who are liable to file taxes at the end of the financial year.

-Even though all taxpayers come under the rules of this particular section, the following three groups are the only exceptions –
+Even though all taxpayers come under the rules of this particular section, the following three groups are the only exceptions:

 After that, they have two options through which they can clear this fine.
 These are as follows:

-Section 234F of Income Tax Act ensures sizable penalties for taxpayers who fail to file ITR within a prescribed time limit.
+Section 234F of the Income Tax Act ensures sizable penalties for taxpayers who fail to file ITR within a prescribed time limit.
 Such penalties act as a deterrent for individuals or groups who intentionally or unintentionally disrupt the entire tax collection in India.
 If you are a taxpayer, make sure you are aware of these penalties and provisions so that you can avoid such additional liabilities over your yearly taxes.

 Apart from the relevant Section 234F fees, you would also need to bear an interest of 1%.
 You have to calculate this interest on your taxable income for every month of delay.
 Section 234A outlines such interest charges in detail.